Eduardismund/toy-language-interpreter/README.md

 The **FileTable** tracks the opened files during the program's execution.
 It is represented as a dictionary mapping a StringValue (filename) to a file descriptor (BufferedReader).
 Files are accessed by their string identifiers, and the file descriptors are used for reading data.

 ### Heap Table (Heap)
-The **Heap Table** is a dictionary of mappings (address, content) where the address is an integer (the index of a location in the heap) while the content is a Value.
 Heap must manage the unicity of the addresses, therefore it must have a field that denotes the new free location.
-The addresses start from 1.
-The address 0 is considered an invalid address (namely null).
+The addresses start from 1
+### Latch Table
+Stores countdown latches, allowing threads to wait until a condition is met.

+### (Toy) Semaphore Table
+Manages semaphores, controlling access to shared resources.

+### Lock Table
+Tracks locks for mutual exclusion, preventing race conditions in concurrent execution.

 ---
 Each program execution initializes its own unique `PrgState` containing these structures.